-under the Endangered Species Act but the Service works with Federal
+under the ESA, but the Service works with Federal

 and non-Federal partners to conserve these species.
 Candidate

-conservation agreements are often initiated for these species
+conservation agreements may be initiated for these species

 with the goal of eliminating the current threats and ultimately